marcosrm182/tddNodeJest/README.md

 2. npm test

-3. Your application will only be complete with test️ ⚡😝️️️️️️️️⚡️
+3. Your application will only be complete with TDD ⚡😝️️️️️️️️⚡️